Tofalaria: Photovoltaic Power Stations

-Several photovoltaic power stations for sustainable electricity generation have been constructed or are under construction in Tofalariya.
-These power stations are part of projects to reconstruct the power supply system in populated regions of Tofalariya.
+Several photovoltaic power stations for sustainable electricity generation have been constructed or are under construction in Tofalaria.
+These power stations are part of projects to reconstruct the power supply system in populated regions of Tofalaria.
 Officials also seek to reduce the volume of diesel fuel imported and consumed by the region.
-As of 2020, 230 tons of diesel fuel was purchased by the local government every year to power the generation of electricity in Tofalariya.
+As of 2020, 230 tons of diesel fuel was purchased by the local government every year to power the generation of electricity in Tofalaria.

 The first photovoltaic power station was opened in Nerkha in 2017.
 It has a budget of 77.6 million rubles.
 The capacity of the power plant is 121.5 kilowatts.
 The local minister of housing, energy, and transport estimated that the power station will allow the region to save up to 50 tons of diesel fuel.

 A second power station, called ANGA-2, was constructed in 2021 in Verkhnyaya Gutara.
 The cost of construction was estimated to be approximately 131.4 million rubles.
 It was projected that completing the construction of the power station would reduce the demand for diesel fuel by 46%.

 Currently, the construction of another photovoltaic power station is planned to finish in late 2025.
 This power station will provide electricity to Nerkha, Alygdzher, and Verkhnyaya Gutara.
 Its estimated budget is 190 million rubles.
 The station itself will be powered by solar and diesel energy.

 Medical Care

-Locals to Tofalariya report difficulty accessing medical care due to the scarcity of flights from the region to locations with working hospitals.
+Locals to Tofalaria report difficulty accessing medical care due to the scarcity of flights from the region to locations with working hospitals.
 Currently, in several villages, such as Verkhnyaya Gutara, there only exist feldsher-midwife points (FAPs), a preventive institution that provides pre-hospital primary health care in rural areas in Russia.
-In 2021, two new feldsher-midwife points opened in Tofalariya.
+In 2021, two new feldsher-midwife points opened in Tofalaria.
 They will serve the villages of Verkhnyaya Gutara and Nerkha.
 These new FAPs will replace the previous ones, which were built in the 1930s.
 The construction of the FAPs is sponsored by the Irkutsk Oblast and federal governments.

 Government Services

 In 2018, the Irkutsk Oblast government opened offices in the villages of Verkhnyaya Gutara and Alygdzher.
-The purpose of the offices was to reduce the burden of travel to Nizhneudinsk and reduce waiting times for the residents of Tofalariya for required government documents.
+The purpose of the offices was to reduce the burden of travel to Nizhneudinsk and reduce waiting times for the residents of Tofalaria for required government documents.
 The government also installed satellite dishes and payment terminals in the villages.